 The China Story Journal provides informed critical commentary on China today.
 It is not an ‘academic journal’, but rather a ‘quotidian account’ of events, ideas and people of interest written by diverse authors.

-Other features of The China Story Project are:
+Features of The China Story Project are:

 The China Story Journal is edited by graduate scholars and post-doctoral fellows affiliated with the Australian Centre on China in the World in collaboration with Gloria Davies, an Adjunct Director of the Centre.